 Truly get into the mind of your ideal customer.

-- Create a buyer journey.
-Buyer journeys will, of course, differ from business to business, and yours must be unique to your buyer.
+Create a buyer journey.
+Buyer journeys will differ from business to business, and yours must be unique to your buyer.
+The B2B buying journey is especially tricky since there may be a wide variety of personas that you can target.
 Try to follow this pattern.

 2. Create a Content Strategy That Resonates & Converts